nortal/j-road-starter/README.md

 [here](https://www.ria.ee/en/state-information-system/x-tee.html).

 ##What does this project do?
-It has two Java-libraries: client and server.
+It has two Java-libraries: client and server, where you control everything (including marshalling and unmarshalling).

 Client lib provides the way to consume other services.
 It has simple Configuration class and simple Service class base.
 See example of it's usage in "example_client"